tajshaik24/cs170proj/README.md

 </ul>
 If you don't have pip installed on your machine: please visit the following website: https://pip.pypa.io/en/stable/installing/

+Modify the variable input_type to the folder which u desire to run.
 Run the following command with respective flags to generate the outputs:\
-`python3 skeleton/solver.py`
+`python3 greedyCutSolver.py`